-Tiffany M. Gill is an associate professor in the departments of black American studies and history at the University of Delaware.
-Her research and teaching interests include African American women’s history, the history of black entrepreneurship, fashion and beauty studies, and the history of black travel and tourism.
-A dedicated teacher and scholar, Gill is the author of Beauty Shop Politics: African American Women's Activism in the Beauty Industry (2010), which won the Letitia Woods Brown Memorial Book Prize from the Association of Black Women Historians.
-Before joining the faculty of the University of Delaware, she taught for a decade at the University of Texas at Austin where she was awarded the Regents' Outstanding Teaching Award for excellence in undergraduate education.
-Currently, she is at work on a book examining the roles played by international leisure travel and fashion in shaping African American women as global citizens after World War II.
-Born in Brooklyn, New York, she now resides in Philadelphia.
+Tiffany M. Gill is the Cochran Scholar for Inclusive Excellence and an associate professor in the departments of Africana studies and history at the University of Delaware.
+Her research and teaching interests include African American history, women’s history, the history of black entrepreneurship, fashion and beauty studies, and travel and migration throughout the African diaspora.
+She is the author of Beauty Shop Politics: African American Women's Activism in the Beauty Industry (2010) which was awarded the Association of Black Women Historians' Letitia Woods Brown Memorial Book Prize.
+In addition, she has served as a subject editor for the African American National Biography encyclopedia and her work has been published and reprinted in several journals and edited volumes.
+Currently, Gill is working on a book about the promise and peril of African American international leisure travel since World War I. Born in Brooklyn, New York, she now resides in Philadelphia.

 Click here for more information about Tiffany M. Gill.